-The mechanism of a garage door cable is more complicated than one might think, and repair is usually a professional job.
-The cable supports the entire 300-pound weight of the garage door, placing it under constant tension.
+Your garage door cable is more complicated than one might think, and a repair should only be performed by a trained professional.
+The cable supports the entire weight of the garage door, placing it under extreme tension.
 Several things can go wrong with the cable, each posing significant safety risks that put this type of repair outside the capabilities of the DIY enthusiast:

 - The lift cable rides inside a groove on the drum at the top corner of the door.
 Rough treatment such as slamming the door shut can make the cable slip out of this groove.